 Implantable loop recorder

 Implantable loop recorders, also known as insertable cardiac monitors, are small insertable devices that continuously monitor and record cardiac rhythms.
 They are placed subcutaneously and used for the evaluation of patients with recurrent unexplained episodes of palpitations or syncope.
-They should not be confused for a USB flash drive.

-Patients with implantable loop recorders can safely undergo MRI, however, the device may record electromagnetic interference (EMI) artifacts as arrhythmias.
+Patients with implantable loop recorders may safely undergo MRI, however, the device may record electromagnetic interference (EMI) artifacts as arrhythmias.
 Although most recent models of implantable loop recorders are generally MRI compatible, some brands have received MRI conditional labeling 3.

 - 1. Hunter T, Taljanovic M, Tsau P, Berger W, Standen J. Medical Devices of the Chest.
 Radiographics.
 2004;24(6):1725-46. doi:10.1148/rg.246045031 - Pubmed

 - 2. Pürerfellner H, Sanders P, Pokushalov E et al. Miniaturized Reveal LINQ Insertable Cardiac Monitoring System: First-In-Human Experience.
 Heart Rhythm.
 2015;12(6):1113-9. doi:10.1016/j.hrthm.2015.02.030 - Pubmed

 - 3. Nazarian S, Beinart R, Halperin H. Magnetic Resonance Imaging and Implantable Devices.
 Circ Arrhythm Electrophysiol.
 2013;6(2):419-28. doi:10.1161/CIRCEP.113.000116 - Pubmed